dinphil/dinphil.github.io/Markdown/Dining Philosophers.md

 Quick start advice at hackathons
 -------------------------------

-We're also going to be building up a directory of quick ways to pick up new skills that you can put to use at a hackathon.
-Check back soon for updates on this.
+We're also building up a directory of quick ways to pick up new skills that you can put to use at a hackathon.
+These will also involve projects tutorials that are great places to start learning new technologies whether you're at a hackathon or not.

 [See all hackathon guides here.](http://dinphil.github.io/hackathons)

-<div class="footer"><p>&copy; Dining Philosophers 2014.
+<div class="footer"><p>&copy; Dining Philosophers 2015.
 Page created by <a href="http://pvrnav.com">Pranav Vishnu Ramabhadran</a>.</div>

 <script src="http://code.jquery.com/jquery-1.11.0.min.js"></script>
 <script src="assets/js/nav.js"></script>